security-notes/infobyte-faraday-wiki/Faraday-Plugin.md

 	- screenshot_server: Takes a Screenshot of the ip:ports of a given protocol
 ```

-To view the help ofthe `fplugin`, you can use the `-h` or `--help` arguments.
-It is also possible to view the help of the individual commands, but as the arguments mentioned will be catched before they reach the command being called, you need to 'escape' them, like this:
+**NOTE:** In order to use Faraday Plugin, you need to specify your Faraday's credentials when running `faraday-fplugin`:

 ```
-$ ./fplugin create_host_and_interface
-Creates a new host in current workspace and a new interface in the given host

-positional arguments:
-    host_name
-    os
-    interface_name
-    mac

-optional arguments:
--h --help
---ipv4address IPV4ADDRESS
---ipv4gateway IPV4GATEWAY
---ipv4mask IPV4MASK
---ipv4dns IPV4DNS
---ipv6address IPV6ADDRESS
---ipv6prefix IPV6PREFIX
---ipv6gateway IPV6GATEWAY
---ipv6dns IPV6DNS
---netsegment NETSEGMENT
---hostres HOSTRES
---dry-run

-Everything after the `--` will be sent to the command, and will not be interpreted by `fplugin`.
+$ faraday-fplugin list_os --username USERNAME --password PASSWORD
 ```

 ## Interactive mode

 This version of `fplugin` comes with an interactive mode which will help you quickly perform any of the available actions in a virtual interpreter.
+In order to access the interactive mode, you need to specify your Faraday's credentials as follow:

 ```
- $ ./fplugin -i
-Welcome to interactive Faraday!
+ $ faraday-fplugin -i --username USERNAME --password PASSWORD Welcome to interactive Faraday!
 Press CTRL-D to quit.
-> |
+>
 ```

-The advantage of the interactive mode is that you can use the simple string `$last` to refer to the ID of the last added object.

-For example:
+Now you can run any `fplugin` script from here as follow:

 ```
-$ ./fplugin create_host_and_interface 192.154.33.22 Linux interface 76598709876
-709381e970d2d669ee1d1b4844a6dde9d9b63c77.a47084649d94d1fb2f912872dfda906c59a623c4
+> get_all_ips
+127.0.0.1
+127.0.0.2
+127.0.0.3
+127.0.0.4
 ```

 Additionally, it has a command history of the last 1000 issued commands, for quick access.
 Just as with any terminal, you can cycle through it using the `UP` and `DOWN` arrow keys.